ClaudiaBrauer/WALRUS/parallel_coordinates/README.md

 **Method**

 WALRUS was run for the Hupsel Brook catchment with 500 parameter sets, which were created using Latin Hypercube Sampling.
-The model output was characterised in terms of several signatures, both measures of goodness of fit and statistics of internal model variables (such as the fraction of discharged water that has travelled through the quickflow reservoir).
-End users can then eliminate parameter sets with unrealistic outcomes based on expert knowledge (and using interactive parallel plots).
+The model output was characterised in terms of several diagnostics, both measures of goodness of fit and statistics of internal model variables (such as the fraction of discharged water that has travelled through the quickflow reservoir).
+End users can then eliminate parameter sets with unrealistic signatures based on expert knowledge (and using interactive parallel plots).
 The resulting selection of realistic parameter sets can be used for ensemble simulations.

 **Interactive parallel plots**